You are here

 Overview of bacterial spot on stonefruit trees

-Signs and symptoms of bacterial spot on stonefruit trees
+Symptoms of bacterial spot on stonefruit trees

 Fruits become pitted or cracked if infected early in the season.
 Late-season infections are shallower, giving the fruit a mottled appearance.

-Ecology of bacterial spot on stonefruit trees
+Signs of bacterial spot on stonefruit trees

 The bacterium that causes bacterial spot survives the winter in cankers on shoots.
 In spring, bacteria ooze out of the cankers and are spread by windblown rain to leaves, fruit, and shoots.